Just some thoughts...

 First we don't even know her given name.
 Born in 1342, she lived as an "Anchoress" attached in some way to the Church and died at an unknown date sometime after 1416.
 Since she spent the last part of her life as a recluse attached to St. Julian's Church in Norwich, England, she is known today as Julian of Norwich.

 I'll pass on what notes I can about her showings.
 When or if you feel ready, you might want to access this information yourself by downloading a copy of Mirabai Starr's insightful translation.
 I said it was remarkable she is called a Doctor, or Teacher of the Catholic Faith.
-Her visions at first could seem to conflict with the accepted teachings of Catholicism but Julian is careful to always place these showings as consistent with the wise teachings of Mother Church.
-As she explains relationships within the Trinity, us and our souls and creation I am reminded of the seeming conflict between Jesus teachings and Judaism, which "open" and explain the meaning of Moses and pre-Talmudic Judaism.
+Her visions at first could seem to conflict with the accepted teachings of Catholicism but she is careful to always place these showings within the wise teachings of Mother Church.
+As she explains relationships within the Trinity, us and our souls and creation I am reminded of the apparent conflict between Jesus teachings and Judaism, but which were designed to "open up" and explain the meanings of Moses and pre-Talmudic Judaism.
 Jesus taught by actions, words and stories, parables.
-In Mirabai Starr's translation of Julian's medieval Spanish we are present as the Holy Spirit teaches Julian by words and visions.
+In Mirabai Starr's translation of Julian's medieval Spanish we are present as the Holy Spirit teaches Julian using words and visions.